zazuko/trifid/.changeset/calm-turkeys-boil.md

 "trifid-core": minor
 ---

-Expose a `query` function that can be used in all middlewares to perform a SPARQL query
+Expose a `query` function that can be used in all plugins to perform a SPARQL query